marcprux/MemoZ/README.md

 }
 ```

-This approach does introduce a lot of boilerplate to the memoization process, but an advantage is that the entire implementation can be encapsulated, and other types don't need to be "polluted" with calculated properties that otherwise won't be used.
+This approach does introduce a lot of boilerplate to the memoization process, but an advantage is that the entire implementation can be encapsulated, and other types don't need to be "polluted" with computed properties that otherwise won't be used.

 ## Sequential Memoization